 Traders who are just starting out might get a lot of use out of TD Ameritrade’s online courses, which educate new users on the best kinds and types of stocks to buy, when to buy them, and how best to handle your investments and the Ameritrade interface.

-Most stock trading websites and platforms will offer tutorials on how best to operate their system, to be sure.
+Investors agree that most platforms provide video tutorials on how to navigate online trading platforms.
 However, TD Ameritrade goes a step further and takes the time to offer true investment education.

 Other Good Products

-If you like TD Ameritrade’s customer service, but balk at their fees, you might want to try E*Trade.
-E*Trade has a lot of the same features as TD Ameritrade, but their trade pricing is slightly cheaper, at about $8 per trade.
+If you like TD Ameritrade’s customer service, but balk at their fees, E*Trade is one of the other many alternatives that investors can consider., but their trade pricing is slightly cheaper, at about $8 per trade.
 Meanwhile, they offer a similarly high level of service.

 If TD Ameritrade’s fees feel a little high, but you want to keep the same relative level of service, look into Scottrade.
 Scottrade has significantly lower fees for mutual fund trades and broker assisted trades.
 Scottrade does, however, require a $2,500 minimum deposit.